jayway/webbstuga-startkit/jquery/README.md

 * You should replace the inner content of the `div` with the class container with "your stuff".

+Try to list the items, indicating in some way (true/false is ok) if they are completed or not.
+When that is done, ask yourself: "what would be the implications of using only jQuery for a JS client?"

+In [the next exercise](../jquery-underscore-templates-inlined) you'll learn a better technique for generating strings to insert in the DOM.

 ## Links

 http://api.jquery.com/html/#html2